 Eunice Caldwell served as the first principal of Wheaton Seminary.
 While still a young woman herself, she became committed to the cause of higher education.
 Her strength, commitment and leadership contributed to the progress of Wheaton Female Seminary during its early years.
-This award is given to a sophomore who has shown initiative and leadership through the freshman and sophomore years.
+This award is given to a sophomore who has shown initiative and leadership through their first two years at Wheaton.

 The Caroline Cutler Metcalf Leadership Award